Highgate ED Shares 5 Most Common Reasons to Consider Assisted Living

 If you’re reading this article, chances are it’s time to start looking for assisted living.
 Because here’s the thing: It may never feel like the “right” time for your loved one to move to assisted living.

-Blum shares a story about a woman who moved into a Highgate community shortly after she was diagnosed with dementia.
+The ED shares a story about a woman who moved into a Highgate community shortly after she was diagnosed with dementia.
 “At the time, this resident was not necessarily ‘ready’ to leave their home but knew that at some point she would need to make the move and wanted to choose the place that could meet her needs in the future and one that felt like home.
 Highgate was the perfect fit.
 She was able to remain independent, and as her needs changed, we were able to change with them.
 She lived with us in our community for more than 10 years.”

 Moving to assisted living when you have no other choice left can leave you feeling like you’ve missed out on a lot of opportunities.

-“Families and seniors should start their search early, even before the need arises,” Blum says.
+“Families and seniors should start their search early, even before the need arises,” the ED says.
 “You want to have time to be able to tour communities, learn what they have to offer, and determine which would be the best fit.
 Being proactive gives you the opportunity to make a quality choice.”

 To get more resources about caregiving and senior living, join the Flagstaff mailing list.
 Our emails highlight our most recent articles, checklists, and guides on everything from assisted living search tips to dining and nutrition tips for aging adults.